Luigi Dall'Igna

 Luigi "Gigi" Dall'Igna (born 12 July 1966 in Thiene) is an Italian mechanical engineer.
 He is the general manager of Ducati Corse, a racing division of Italian motorcycle brand Ducati.
 Luigi was technical director of the racing department for Aprilia of Piaggio Group.
 He is known for inventing level control, wings, frenetic technological development in modern MotoGP era.

 Personal life

-Luigi Dall'Igna was born in Thiene, around 200 kms north of Venice, Italy.
+Luigi Dall'Igna was born in Thiene, around 75 kilometres (47 mi) west of Venice, Italy.
 Gigi (a big fan of Galileo) did his degree in mechanical engineering at Padua University (founded in 1222) in 1991, where Galileo studied in the 16th century.

 Career

 Aprilia (1992-2013)

 After earning a college degree, he started to work in the car industry in a company that dealt with sports prototypes, while being there he wrote his thesis on carbon monocoque chassis.
 As the sport program of that company came to an end, and wanting to stay at least two years in racing, he moved to the Aprilia in Noale, Italy.